 Bottom line is that if I can find a way to get a CPM higher than the one I get with AdSense, I’ll gladly replace it.
 CPMs vary a LOT based on the site and topic.
 In some industries, it pays paltry compared to what you could make with affiliate programs and the above options.
 In others, it’s very tough to beat, especially when using custom channels.

 You’ll need to test it to know which side of the fence your site is going to fall on in terms of relevancy, quality ads and CPM.

-I’ve written before about the various reasons why you should cloak your affiliate links and that fact that I personally use Eclipse Link Cloaker to do it.
+I’ve written before about the various reasons why you should cloak your affiliate links and that fact that I personally use PLP Link Cloaker to do it.
 The reason I’m saying that using link cloaker can help make you more money is simple…

 First, I can set certain words to auto link whenever I mention them (and limit the number of times it occurs, etc) – this means I don’t have to go and find an affiliate link every time I mention a product.
 This decreases the chances of me being too lazy to do so and ensures I always have every product I directly affiliate for linked.

-Second, if an affiliate link changes, I only need to update it in one place (the Eclipse dashboard) to change the affiliate link sitewide.
+Second, if an affiliate link changes, I only need to update it in one place (the PLP dashboard) to change the affiliate link sitewide.
 This reduces the chances of me having dead affiliate links in past posts when a merchant updates their linking methods or changes networks, etc.

 Tackle Making More Revenue with Your Blog SMARTLY